Muhammad Azam Nadwi

 Muhammad Azam Nadwi (born 15 December 1984) is an Indian Islamic scholar, writer, and professor, recognized for his work in Arabic literature and Islamic jurisprudence.
 He has authored and translated numerous scholarly articles and books in both Arabic and Urdu, focusing on Islamic law, contemporary Muslim identity, and classical scholarship.
-Nadwi currently teaches Islamic sciences—including Ḥadīth and Fiqh—at Al Mahadul Aali Al Islami, Hyderabad.
+Nadwi currently teaches Islamic sciences including Ḥadīth and Fiqh at Al Mahadul Aali Al Islami, Hyderabad.

 Early life and education

 Muhammad Azam Nadwi was born on 15 December 1984.
 His father, Sayyid Hussain Ahmad ‘Ārif Gayāwī (1941–2020), was an Islamic scholar and Urdu poet, and a student of Syed Fakhruddin Ahmad.
 He served as the imam and khatib of the Jāmiʿ Masjid in Sakchi, Jamshedpur (Jharkhand), for 27 years, from 1983 to 2010.

-He memorized the Qur’an and received certification in Qirā’ah from Madrasa Hussainia in Jamshedpur and Ranchi.
-He then pursued traditional Islamic studies and completed the ʿĀlimiyyah course at Darul Uloom Nadwatul Ulama, Lucknow, followed by the Faḍīlah specialization in Islamic jurisprudence (Fiqh) in 2004 — a qualification considered equivalent to a Master’s degree in Islamic Studies.
+He memorized the Qur’an and received certification in Qirā’ah from Madrasa Hussainia, Jamshedpur and Madrasa Hussainia, Kadru.
+He then pursued traditional Islamic studies and completed the ʿĀlimiyyah course at Darul Uloom Nadwatul Ulama, Lucknow, followed by the Faḍīlah specialization in Islamic jurisprudence (Fiqh) in 2004 a qualification considered equivalent to a Master’s degree in Islamic Studies.
 He later obtained a Bachelor's degree from the University of Lucknow, and subsequently earned an M.A. in Arabic language and literature from Maulana Azad National Urdu University, Hyderabad.

 He was awarded an M.Phil. in Arabic from the same university in 2017 for a dissertation titled Biographical Works of Mohammad Akram Nadwi on Indian Eminent Personalities: An Analytical and Critical Study, supervised by Abdul Quddoos, Associate Professor in the Department of Arabic.
 On 1 March 2023, he received his Ph.D. in Arabic from the same university for a dissertation titled Intertextuality in the Modern Literary Criticism & its Manifestations in the Writings of Shaikh Abul Hasan Ali Al Hasani Al Nadwi, under the supervision of Assistant Professor Mohammad Sharfe Alam.

 Career

 Nadwi previously served as a teacher at Jāmiʿat al-Imām Aḥmad ibn ʿIrfān al-Shahīd in Malihabad, and currently teaches Hadith, Fiqh, and Arabic at Al Mahadul Aali Al Islami, Hyderabad, where he also serves as coordinator of the Department of Culture.

 He also serves as the Imam and Khatib of Masjid-e-Baqi in Banjara Hills, Hyderabad, where he is recognized as the resident scholar.

-He is also a member of the International Union of Muslim Scholars, a global association of prominent Islamic scholars.
+He is also a member of the International Union of Muslim Scholars.

 He also participated in international scholarly seminars, including one held in Rabat, Morocco, organized by ICESCO and the International Institute of Islamic Thought.

 He served as one of the chief editors of the Arabic monthly journal Risālat al-Shabāb, published since 2003 by the Markaz-e-Islāmī of Jamʿiyyat Shabāb al-Islām in Lucknow.